-The Virginia Commonwealth University (major component unit) loan of \$2.8 million and the Christopher Newport University (nonmajor component unit) loan of \$0.2 million were used to fund programs until bonds were issued.
-The Virginia Community College System (nonmajor component unit) loan of \$1.0 million and a majority of the George Mason University (nonmajor component unit) loan of \$11.6 million were used to advance fund federally-funded grant programs.
+The Virginia Commonwealth University (major component unit) loan of \$1.4 million, the College of William and Mary (nonmajor component unit) loan of \$0.8 million, and the Virginia College Building Authority (nonmajor component unit) loan of \$7.9 million were used to fund programs until bonds were issued.
+The Virginia Community College System (nonmajor component unit) loan of \$1.1 million and the George Mason University (nonmajor component unit) loan of \$12.6 million were primarily used to advance fund federally-funded grant programs.

-The \$173.1 million in loans receivable from primary government represents loans from the Virginia Public School Authority (VPSA) to the Literary Fund.
+The \$172.2 million in loans receivable from primary government represents loans from the Virginia Public School Authority (VPSA) to the Literary Fund.
 The VPSA makes grants to local school divisions to finance the purchase of educational technology equipment.
 The VPSA makes these grants using the proceeds of notes issued for that purpose which will be repaid from appropriations to be made by the Virginia General Assembly from the Literary Fund.